Doctor Sleep isn’t perfect. But it is still a great example of how a sequel, and a successful amalgamation, could be.

 Well, the actual movie is indeed X-Men like, with psychic battles Professor X himself would deeply approve of.
-But thrown in the mix are also several classic Stephen King elements.
-Hereby, let me just say that whether you are fond of King’s style, or not, these touches made the movie, and the story, an exhilarating joy to watch.
+But thrown into the mix are also several classic Stephen King elements.
+Hereby, let me just say that whether you are fond of King’s style, or not, the following touches made the story an exhilarating joy to watch.

 - A talky, stylish, irresistible villain.
 Magnificently brought to life by Rebecca Ferguson.